Who’s this person who says she can show me Sydney Australia? What makes her such an expert?

 The penny finally dropped while I was surfing the net for information on the Australian outback.
 We were stopping off there on our way back from India.
 I realised that anyone could create a website on their passions – in my case Sydney and travel – and turn it into a long-term business.
 One which could be done at any time, in any place.

-So that's the story of how I got to build this site.
-I hope you'll enjoy it and find lots to interest you.
-And that you'll feel free to ask a question if there are things you want to know that I haven't covered.
-If you come to Sydney, or if you've been here, please tell about your discoveries as well - I'd love the site to be a lively forum.
+That’s the story of how I got to build this site.
+I hope you’ll enjoy it and find lots to interest you.
+If you come to Sydney, or if you’ve been here, please drop me a line about your discoveries as well – I’d love to share them with other visitors.

-If you want to keep up with my news and information, subscribe to my Sydney blog.
-Alerts for new pages will magically come straight into your inbox, and you can click on them for the full story if you're interested.
+If you want to keep up with my Sydney news and information, subscribe to receive alerts for new posts.
+Short summaries (no more) will come straight into your inbox, and you can click on them for the full story if you’re interested.
 Too easy!